redis-developer/topscorio/README.md

 Filling in database addresses, passwords and the sendgrid api key as needed.
 I have used a different database for each, but I don't see a reason why it couldn't all be the same database url's if you're just testing it out.

-Make sure that RediJSON is enabled for the databases.
+Make sure that Redis JSON is enabled for the databases.

 Then in one terminal run: